Will Smith (pitcher): San Francisco Giants (2016, 2018–2019)

-Atlanta Braves
+Atlanta Braves (2020–2022)

 On November 14, 2019, Smith signed a three-year contract with the Atlanta Braves worth $39 million, with a club option for a fourth year.

 On July 4, 2020, it was announced that Smith had tested positive for COVID-19.
 He returned to baseball-related activities on July 26, and was placed on the Braves' active roster on August 6.

 In 2020, he was 2–2 with a 4.50 ERA in 18 relief appearances covering 16 innings.
 On October 16, during Game 5 of the 2020 National League Championship Series (NLCS) Smith became the first MLB pitcher to face a position player of the same name in the postseason, Los Angeles Dodgers catcher Will Smith.
 The faceoff ended with Smith surrendering a three-run home run to the Dodgers' Smith.

 In 2021, Smith was 3–7 with 37 saves and a 3.44 ERA in 71 relief appearances covering 68 innings.
 The Braves clinched a playoff berth, and in an NLCS rematch versus the Dodgers, he was 2–0 with no runs allowed.
 Smith closed out Game 6 of the World Series versus the Houston Astros, which Atlanta won to clinch the title.
 He notably did not surrender any runs in the entire postseason over 11 appearances, going 2–0 with six saves.

-Houston Astros
+Houston Astros (2022)

 The Braves traded Smith to the Houston Astros for Jake Odorizzi on August 2, 2022.
 Smith made his Astros debut the following day versus the Boston Red Sox, allowing a solo home run in an otherwise clean ninth inning.
-The Astros advanced to the World Series and defeated the Philadelphia Phillies in six games to give Smith his second World Series title in two seasons.
+He appeared in 24 games for Houston but did not appear in the postseason for Houston.
+The Astros advanced to the World Series and defeated the Philadelphia Phillies in six games to give Smith his second World Series title in two seasons, making Smith the tenth player in Major League history to win back-to-back World Series with different teams.

 The Astros declined Smith's option for 2023, thereby making him a free agent.

-Texas Rangers
+Texas Rangers (2023)

 On March 4, 2023, Smith signed a one-year contract with the Texas Rangers.
+Smith led the Rangers with 22 saves during the regular season.
+The Rangers defeated Smith's former team, the Astros, in the 2023 ALCS to reach the 2023 World Series.
+This marked Smith's third straight World Series appearance with three different teams, a feat accomplished previously by Don Baylor and Eric Hinske.
+Smith pitched two-thirds of an inning in both Game 1 and Game 4 of the 2023 World Series.
+The Rangers went on to beat the Arizona Diamondbacks in the World Series in 5 games, making Smith a 3-time World Series Champion in the span of 3 years with 3 different teams, the first time this has been done in World Series history and the history of North American professional sports as a whole.